ccoulombe/cq-intro-python/solutions/00-introduction.md

 * The ability to easily include mathematical notation within markdown cells using LaTeX, and rendered natively by [MathJax](https://www.mathjax.org/).

 ### Notebook documents
-Notebook documents contains the inputs and outputs of a interactive session as well as additional text that accompanies the code but is not meant for execution.
+Notebook documents contain the inputs and outputs of an interactive session as well as additional text that accompanies the code but is not meant for execution.
 In this way, notebook files can serve as a complete computational record of a session, interleaving executable code with explanatory text, mathematics, and rich representations of resulting objects.
 These documents are internally JSON files and are saved with the `.ipynb` extension.
 Since JSON is a plain text format, they can be version-controlled and shared with colleagues.

 Notebooks may be exported to a range of static formats, including HTML (for example, for blog posts), reStructuredText, LaTeX, PDF, and slide shows, via the nbconvert command.